Research

 -

 Glass Barriers: Constraints to Women's Small-Scale Cross-Border Trade in Cambodia and Lao PDR (2018).
 In P. Brenton and M. Bartley Johns (Eds.), How Trade Helps Reduce Poverty, and What More Can Be Done.
 World Bank and World Trade Organization.
-Joint with Julian Clarke (World Bank) and Richard Record (World Bank).
+Joint with Julian Clarke and Richard Record.

 Earlier, longer version published as World Bank Policy Research Working Paper WPS8249 (2017).